List of African Continent Countries and Full Explanations

 This world is divided into several continents, but sometimes there are those who don’t know about the discovery of continents.
 Through the book Discovery of New Continents , readers will find out about the journey of explorers.
 This book is equipped with illustrations, making it suitable for parents who want to introduce their children to an understanding of the history of the continent.

-See also difference between convection and conventional oven
+See also difference between framework and library

 Geography of the African Continent